detekt/detekt/README.md

 The CLI uses jcommander for argument parsing.

 ```
 The following option is required: --project, -p

 Usage: detekt [options]
   Options:
     --baseline, -b
       Treats current analysis findings as a smell baseline for further detekt
       runs.
-If a baseline xml file exists, only new code smells not in the baseline
+If a baseline xml file exists, only new code smells not in the
-       are printed in the console.
+      baseline are printed in the console.
       Default: false
     --config, -c
-       Path to the config file (path/to/config).
+      Path to the config file (path/to/config.yml).
+    --config-resource, -cr
+      Path to the config resource on detekt's classpath (path/to/config.yml).
+    --debug, -d
+      Debugs given ktFile by printing its elements.
+      Default: false
+    --disableDefaultRuleSets, -dd
+      Disables default rule sets.
+      Default: false
     --filters, -f
       Path filters defined through regex with separator ';' (".*test.*").
     --format
       Enables formatting of source code.
-Cannot be used together with --config.
+Cannot be used together with
+      --config.
       Default: false
     --help, -h
       Shows the usage.
-       Default: false
     --output, -o
       True if findings should be written into a report.detekt file inside the
       report folder.
       Default: false
     --parallel
       Enables parallel compilation of source files.
 Should only be used if the
       analyzing project has more than ~200 kotlin files.
       Default: false
   * --project, -p
       Project path to analyze (path/to/project).
     --report, -rp
       Path to the report directory where findings should be stored (if
       --output) and baseline.xml generated (if --baseline).
     --rules, -r
       Extra paths to ruleset jars separated by ';'.
     --useTabs
       Tells the formatter that indentation with tabs are valid.
       Default: false
 ```

 `project` can either be a directory or a single Kotlin file.